bhisaac/5eFP/5eFP-SRD.md

 ## Rest

-A rest is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.
+A rest is at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

 PCs may discard up to LEVEL wounds at the end of a rest.